Why study at SWC?

 We will provide intensive training in experimental techniques, including imaging, physiology, molecular, and behavioural methods.
 First-year students will build their own two-photon microscope, implement a 1,000 channel in vivo recording system, design viral tools for circuit tracing, and develop a closed-loop behaviour assay.

-We will provide (together with our Gatsby colleagues) a comprehensive introduction to theoretical and systems neuroscience.
-The Gatsby and SWC students will overlap extensively during their first year and will be encouraged to maintain these contacts throughout their PhD.
+We will provide (together with our Gatsby Computational Neuroscience Unit colleagues) a comprehensive introduction to theoretical and systems neuroscience.
+Gatsby and SWC students will overlap extensively during their first year and will be encouraged to maintain these contacts throughout their PhD.

 You will live and work in central London, the highest concentration of neuroscience research in the world.
 The SWC PhD is your opportunity to receive world-class training as a neuroscientist and launch a career in academia or industry.